sib-swiss/enrichment-analysis-training/docs/precourse.md

 ### Previous knowledge / Competencies

-As is stated in the course prerequisites at the [announcement web page](https://www.sib.swiss/training/), we expect participants to have previous knowledge in:
+As is stated in the course prerequisites at the [announcement web page](https://www.sib.swiss/training/course/20211203_ENRIC), we expect participants to have previous knowledge in:

 * statistics beginner level (T-test, multiple testing methods).
-* R beginner level (Rstudio, install a library, matrix manipulation, read files).
+* R beginner level (Rstudio, install a library, data frame manipulation, import data from csv file).
 Test your R skills with the quiz [here](https://docs.google.com/forms/d/e/1FAIpQLSdIyeuabd_ZOWXgI1MWHapmaOMu20L9ESkLDZiWnpmkpujyOg/viewform)

 ### Technical